Gravity Probe B confirms Einstein effects

 GP-B sought to observe both these effects by measuring tiny drifts in the spin axes of four gyroscopes relative to the position of a star called IM Pegasi (HR 8703).

 To ensure accuracy, the balls had to be chilled to near "absolute zero" (-273C) and were flown inside a giant vacuum flask containing super-fluid helium.
-This and other measures isolated the spheres from any external disturbance (pressure, heat, magnetic field, gravity, and electrical charges).
+This and other measures isolated the spheres from external disturbance (pressure, heat, magnetic field, gravity, and electrical charges).

 If Einstein had been wrong in his ideas then the gyros should have spun unperturbed.